 Workers’ Comp Lawyers Advocating for New Jersey’s Doctors and Nurses

-Our Shrewsbury & Freehold attorneys fight for healthcare workers
+Our attorneys fight for healthcare workers

 If you are a doctor, nurse, or any other type of medical professional and you’ve sustained a work injury or occupational illness, a New Jersey workers’ compensation lawyer can guide you through the confusing claims process and aggressively advocate for your best interests.

 Shebell & Shebell, LLC has been fighting for injured workers since 1927 and knows what it takes to get you the benefits you need and deserve.
 See what an experienced New Jersey workers’ compensation attorney can do for you.
 Contact us today for a free consultation.
-We have offices conveniently located in Freehold and Shrewsbury, and can accommodate video appointments based upon the often grueling schedules our health care workers are experiencing.
+We have offices conveniently located in Freehold, Shrewsbury, and Newark can accommodate video appointments based upon the often grueling schedules our health care workers are experiencing.

 Doctors, nurses and other healthcare providers are among the hardest working groups of people in the workforce – unsung heroes who are under constant stress and are at risk of being exposed to many different occupational hazards.
 Some of these hazards were contemplated by the Legislature here in New Jersey in the Thomas P. Canzanella Twenty First Century First Responders Protection Act, which became law on July 8, 2019.
 This law protects workers like you by creating a presumption in favor of the nurses, doctors or other public safety workers, including when you are exposed to a virus during epidemics.
 Our attorneys are familiar with the added protections provided to you, and are experienced in advocating on your behalf throughout the state.